-- 1. You need to mention where the study was conducted: in what laboratory, of what university? or if it was not in a laboratory, in what institution or farm? the
+1. You need to mention where the study was conducted: in what laboratory, of what university? or if it was not in a laboratory, in what institution or farm? the location needs to be mentioned

-- 1. Tou need to the mentioned 2.
-You also need to mentioned 3.
-You said you injected V. harvey's solution; you need to mention when the study was conducted: in 2018, or 2019, and, if possible, in what month 3.
-You said you injected V. harvey's solution; you need to mention from where it was obtained; was it purchased from somewhere (and from where) or was it from a personal stock or from the university/institution stock (and mention what university/institution) 4.
-You need to detail how you obtained the extracts; simply mentioning "weighed, dissolved and diluted" is not enough; if you purchased it from somewhere, please mention; if not, please say where you got the algae, and explain the process of how you got the extracts from the algae (with steps, instruments, weights, time, drains etc.) 5.
-You say in results that you tested 2 bacteria, but you tested only 1; you will need to correct there.
+2. You also need to mention when the study was conducted: in 2018, or 2019, and, if possible, in what month

+3. You said you injected V. harveyi solution; you need to mention from where it was obtained; was it purchased from somewhere (and from where) or was it from a personal stock or from the university/institution stock (and mention what university/institution)

+4. You need to detail how you obtained the extracts; simply mentioning "weighed, dissolved and diluted" is not enough; if you purchased it from somewhere, please mention; if not, please say where you got the algae, and explain the process of how you got the extracts from the algae (with steps, instruments, weights, time, drying, etc.)

+5. You say in results that you tested 2 bacteria, but you tested only 1; you will need to correct there.